Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Introduction

 Unfortunately, ITL models are limited in estimating PM$_{2.5}$ as they overlook the {\em spatial and semantic correlations} in the datasets.
-PM$_{2.5}$ estimation data is uniquely heterogeneous and complex as it contains topographical, meteorological, and geographical features.
-These features all exhibit \emph{spatial} autocorrelations (dependencies), \textit{i.e.} nearby locations tend to have similar PM$_{2.5}$ levels, as well as \emph{semantic} correlations (dependencies), \textit{e.g.} locations with similar meteorological and topographical conditions exhibit similar PM$_{2.5}$ levels with high likelihood~\cite{li2004similarity}.
-Spatial dependencies are prevalent within a domain, whereas semantic dependencies are likely to arise when two domains are combined (case for ITL).
+PM$_{2.5}$ estimation data is uniquely heterogeneous and complex, containing topographical, meteorological, and geographical features.
+These features exhibit \emph{spatial} autocorrelations (dependencies), \textit{i.e.} nearby locations tend to have similar PM$_{2.5}$ levels, as well as \emph{semantic} correlations (dependencies), \textit{e.g.} locations with similar meteorological and topographical conditions exhibit similar PM$_{2.5}$ levels with high likelihood~\cite{li2004similarity}.
+Spatial dependencies are prevalent within a domain, whereas semantic dependencies will likely arise when combining two domains (case for ITL).
+We call this complex transfer problem as \emph{spatial} transfer learning.

-In this paper, we propose improving PM$_{2.5}$ estimation with ITL models by allowing source and target data points to learn from each other in the combined domain space.
-We call this transfer problem as \emph{spatial} transfer learning.
+In this paper, we solve \emph{spatial} transfer learning to improve PM$_{2.5}$ estimation by allowing source and target data points to learn from each other in the combined domain space.
 We achieve this by introducing a new feature called {\em Latent Dependency Factor} (LDF) in both the source and target datasets to bridge the gap between the two domains.
-To generate LDF, we first learn a cluster of similar (spatially and semantically) data points for each sample, which are fed to our novel {\em two-stage autoencoder model}.
+To generate LDF, we first learn a cluster of similar (spatially and semantically similar) data points for each sample, which are fed to our novel two-stage autoencoder model.
 The first stage, \emph{encoder-decoder}, aims to learn a latent representation from the combined feature space of the cluster, while the second stage, \emph{encoder-estimator}, learns from the target label (PM$_{2.5}$ value).
-The LDF is highly correlated to the target variable and contains learned dependencies from both domains.
-To illustrate benefits of LDF, we utilize real-world PM$_{2.5}$ data for the United States and Lima city in Peru.
-Our experiments include a comparative analysis of ML and TL models within the US boundaries, where we observe a $19.34\%$ improvement in prediction accuracy over competitive methodologies.
+The LDF is highly correlated to the target (dependent) variable and contains learned dependencies from both domains.
+To illustrate the benefits of LDF, we utilize real-world PM$_{2.5}$ data for the United States and Lima city in Peru.
+Our experiments include a comparative analysis of ML and TL models within the US boundaries, where we observe a $19.34\%$ improvement in prediction accuracy over baseline models.
 We also present a qualitative analysis showcasing the deployment of our methodology in \emph{data-poor} regions such as Lima.
+In summary, we make the following contributions: \begin{enumerate} \item We present \emph{Latent Dependency Factor} (LDF), a new feature to learn the spatial and semantic dependencies within the combined source and target domains and close the gap between the two domains.